WooSun295/Projects-Capstone-Projects/Capstone Project/pokewiki/README.md

 ### Config.js

-Must create a config.js files in both the backend and src folders. - Inside /backend/config.js, contains: - Secret Key to bcrypt user's passwords - Which port to run the backend servers on - Bcrypt work factor - Inside /src/config.js - Secret Key to bcrypt user's passwords
+Must create a config.js files in both the backend and src folders.

+-  Inside /backend/config.js, contains:
+   -  Secret Key to bcrypt user's passwords
+      -  Which port to run the backend servers on
+   -  Bcrypt work factor - Inside /src/config.js
+      -  Secret Key to bcrypt user's passwords

 ## BackEnd

 ### Routes

-`/`: Gives a general overview on all the routes and what they do `/pokewiki` - `/pokewiki/:category`: Retrieves all elements from the specified categories.
-Implemented [pokemon, ability, item, berry] - `/pokewiki/:category/:id`: Retrieves a specified element from the specified category by its id.
+`/`: Gives a general overview on all the routes and what they do

+`/pokewiki`

+-  `/pokewiki/:category`: Retrieves all elements from the specified categories.
 Implemented [pokemon, ability, item, berry]
+-  `/pokewiki/:category/:id`: Retrieves a specified element from the specified category by its id.
+Implemented [pokemon, ability item, berry]

+`/auth`

-`/auth` - `/auth/login`: Logs in a user and returns their token - `/auth/signup`: Signs up a user and returns their token
+-  `/auth/login`: Logs in a user and returns their token
+-  `/auth/signup`: Signs up a user and returns their token

-`/users` (all routes in `/users` require token to be passed in as headers : {authorization: Bearer {token}}) - `/:username`: Get info on user, update info on user, delete user from db - `/:username/favs`: Gets user's favorited pokemon(s) - `/:username/favs/:id`: Post user's favorited pokemon, delete user's favorited pokemon
+`/users` (all routes in `/users` require token to be passed in as headers : {authorization: Bearer {token}})

+-  `/:username`: Get info on user, update info on user, delete user from db
+-  `/:username/favs`: Gets user's favorited pokemon(s)
+-  `/:username/favs/:id`: Post user's favorited pokemon, delete user's favorited pokemon

 ## FrontEnd

 ### Routes

-`/`: General blank welcome page, navbar is always present `/[pokemon, ability, item, berry]`: Shows a list, with pictures of applicable, of all things in the category
+`/`: General blank welcome page, navbar is always present

+`/[pokemon, ability, item, berry]`: Shows a list, with pictures of applicable, of all things in the category